Jenifa's Diary: Spin-off

-A spin-off called Aiyetoro Town premiered on the 21st of June 2019.
+A spin-off called Aiyetoro Town premiered on 21 June 2019.
 It consisted of 18 episodes and was released exclusively on YouTube.
 It is set in the Jenifa's village, the fictional Aiyetoro Town which just got transformed to a town.
-It stars Funke Akindele retaining her role as Jenifa and some of her costars from Jenifa's Diary such as Tobi Adebayo as Waheed (Jenifa's younger brother), Tobi Makinde as Timini and some new characters.
+It stars Funke Akindele retaining her role as Jenifa and some of her costars from Jenifa's Diary such as Tope Adebayo as Waheed (Jenifa's younger brother), Tobi Makinde as Timini with Femi Branch, Deyemi Okanlawon, Nkechi Blessing, Ireti Osayemi, Funmi Awelewa, Ether Kalejaiye and others joining the cast.

-A new spin-off was made called Jenifa on Lockdown premiered on the 13 of May 2021.
+A new spin-off was made called Jenifa on Lockdown premiered on 13 May 2021.
 It's an ongoing series and was released YouTube.
 It is also set in Aiyetoro Town and Jenifa's hair place.
-It stars Funke Akindele as Jenifa, Paschaline Alix as Cordelia, Tobi Adebayo as Waheed, Tobi Makinde as Timini and many others...
+It stars Funke Akindele as Jenifa, with Paschaline Alex Okoli, Tope Adebayo, Tobi Makinde reprising their roles respectively, with Mustapha Sholagbade, and Jumoke Odetola.